Automated Discovery of Test Oracles for Database Management Systems Using LLMs: Evaluation

 \subsection{Cost and Efficiency Analysis}

-We now evaluate the impact of CAQ pairs on cost and efficiency by comparing \toolname against the naive baseline introduced in \Cref{sec:introduction}.
-This baseline uses the same SQL equivalence prover but directly prompts an LLM to generate complete equivalent pairs from seed queries, rather than CAQ pairs.
-When tested on Dolt 1.0.0 for one hour, \toolname detected a logic bug while the baseline found none, and we measured the corresponding test cases generated and LLM costs.
+We next evaluate CAQ's impact on cost and efficiency by comparing \toolname against the naive baseline introduced in \Cref{sec:introduction}.
+This baseline uses the same SQL equivalence prover but directly prompts an LLM to generate entire pairs of equivalent queries from the seed queries rather than CAQ pairs.
+After testing on Dolt 1.0.0 for one hour, \toolname detected a logic bug while the baseline found none, and we measured the corresponding test cases generated and LLM costs.

 As shown in \Cref{fig:cost-throughput}, \toolname achieves a significantly higher test case throughput than the naive baseline.
-Unlike the baseline, which slowly generates complete equivalent pairs, \toolname spends only a few minutes creating abstract CAQ pairs (Phase I) and then rapidly instantiates them (Phase II).
-This process is also highly economical: generating the CAQ pairs costs about \$3 in LLM calls, and instantiating test cases costs roughly \$1 per 1,000, leveraging a reusable corpus of 100,000 snippets built for only \$12.
-In summary, \toolname is a cost-effective solution for detecting logic bugs with a high throughput. \end{section}
+Unlike the baseline, which slowly generates complete equivalent pairs, \toolname spends only a few minutes creating abstract CAQ pairs (Phase I) and then rapidly instantiates them into numerous concrete test queries (Phase II).
+This process is also highly economical: generating the CAQ pairs costs about \$3 in LLM calls, and instantiating test cases costs roughly \$1 per 1,000 instantiated test cases, and leveraging a reusable corpus of 100,000 snippets built for only \$12.
+This shows that \toolname is a cost-effective solution for detecting logic bugs with a high throughput.